Transgreen Donates 20,000 Syringes To Lagos Govt

 L-R: MD Transgreen Nigeria Ltd, Mr Cyprian Orakpo, Deputy governor of Lagos State, Dr Obafemi Hamzat, First Lady of Lagos State, Dr Ibijioke Sanwo-Olu during presentation of a sample of O-Care Syringe at the Commissioning ceremony on Thursday, 13 March 2024 at Amuwo Odofin, Lagos State.

-Transgreen Nigeria Limited, a leading manufacturer of medical consumables, has donated 20,000 syringes to the Lagos State Government, as part of its mission to elevate healthcare.
+Transgreen Nigeria Limited, a leading manufacturer of medical consumables, has donated 20,000 syringes to the Lagos State Government, as part of its mission to elevate healthcare in the state.

 The company made the presentation during the commissioning of its ultra-modern O-Care Disposable Syringe factory in Amuwo Odofin area of Lagos on Thursday, 13 March 2025.